-The precise conditions of the licenses for the programs currently being distributed that relate to AUCTFX are found in the General Public Licenses that accompany them.
+The precise conditions of the licenses for the programs currently being distributed that relate to AUCT_FX are found in the General Public Licenses that accompany them.

-1 Introduction to AUCTEX
+1 Introduction to AUCT_EX

-This section of the AUCTEX manual gives a brief overview of what AUCTEX is, and the section is also available as a 'README' file.
-It is not an attempt to document AUCTEX.
-Real documentation for AUCTEX is available in the rest of the manual, which you can find in the 'doc' directory.
+This section of the AUCT_EX manual gives a brief overview of what AUCT_EX is.
+It is not an attempt to document AUCT_EX.
+Real documentation for AUCT_EX is available in the rest of the manual.